The Evans Connection Part 1: The Minoans Discovered

 Evans became interested in the island of Crete when Cretan seal-stones were given to the Ashmolean museum.
 He realized that the images engraved on some of these tiny stones depicted an early pictographic writing system, previously unrecognized, and he believed they were evidence of a prehistoric civilization.
 In 1894 he first visited Crete looking for more prehistoric writing and he soon settled on the site of Knossos (then a hill known as Kephala) for further exploration.
 Here a local archaeologist, Minos Kalokairinos, had already made several stunning discoveries which had attracted archaeological interest.
 Many people, including Schliemann, had tried to acquire the rights to the site without success, until Evans, who was a supporter of the Cretans against the Ottoman rule, was eventually allowed to buy the land in 1899 after Crete declared independence.
 Excavations, funded and overseen by Evans, began at Knossos in 1900.

 Knossos had captured Evans’ attention because of scattered clay tablets inscribed with the undeciphered script later known as Linear B (ironically, when this was finally translated after his death it disproved some of his theories).
 However, wanting to excavate the whole site scientifically, he took advice from colleagues at the British School of Archaeology at Athens and hired as his assistant Duncan Mackenzie, who had already worked on the excavation of prehistoric Phylakopi on the Cycladic island of Melos.
 What they uncovered over the following years was a huge building complex more than 2km2, which Evans named the ‘Palace of Minos’.
 It is now recognized that this was probably not the home of a royal family, but was instead an organizational, administrative and religious centre.
-The several phases of the Minoan ‘palace’ lasted from around the 20th to the mid-14th century BC, when it suffered destruction and abandonment.
-At its peak, the ‘palace’ was architecturally complex and lavishly designed and decorated, while the excavated artefacts demonstrated that the Minoans had a wide network of foreign contacts, and were skillful craftsmen.
+The several phases of the Minoan ‘palace’ lasted from around the 20th to the mid-14th century BCE, when it suffered destruction.
+At its peak, the ‘palace’ was architecturally complex and lavishly designed and decorated, while the excavated artefacts demonstrated that the Minoans had a wide network of foreign contacts and were skillful craftsmen.

 Palace of Knossos.
 View from the Central Court of the Stepped Portico and Throne Room Complex restored to three storeys between 1922 and 1930 (photo K. Cooper, 2011)

-The scale of the archaeological remains uncovered was amazing, as can be seen in a plan of the site published in 1902 by Thodore Fyfe, the first project architect.
+The scale of the archaeological remains uncovered was amazing, as can be seen in a plan of the site published in 1902 by Theodore Fyfe, the first project architect.
 It was clear that they needed protection, and after unsuccessful temporary measures, Evans focused his resources on a more permanent solution.
 Between 1905 and 1930 areas of the palace were partially rebuilt in reinforced concrete, under the supervision of the project architects Christian Doll, then Piet de Jong.
 This was one of the first large-scale uses of reinforced concrete, which had only been invented in the 1860s, and it allowed some palace building to be restored to several storeys.
 The huge visual impact of the reconstruction was extremely influential but was also highly controversial and much criticized, as I discuss in my next installment Part 2 The Minoans Created.

 Evans promoted his discoveries through lectures and short publications, but did not fully publish his work until the 1920s and 1930s.
 The four volumes of The Palace of Minos A comparative account of the successive stages of the early Cretan civilization as illustrated by the discoveries at Knossos combined description of the excavations and finds from Crete with his own vision of the Minoan civilization, and told a detailed and beguiling story.
 This huge publication became a cornerstone of the academic study of the Minoans, although details of Evans’ theory were modified.
 However, it too has been criticized.
 Recent re-examinations of the original excavation notebooks kept by Duncan Mackenzie have shown that Evans was often guided by his pre-conceptions, rather than by the archaeological evidence.
 It is often hard to see where the evidence ends and Evans’ over-confident interpretation begins.